What Is Compliance?

 Compliance jobs are getting a lot of attention as a hot alternative career for lawyers right now, and pay is rising.
 But what is compliance?

 Watch our interview with Kimberly Strong to find out how an ethics & compliance officer helps a company.
-Kimberly loves being able to use her law degree in this field, and shares great advice for others looking to get into compliance, whether you’re just graduating law school or looking to leave the law.
+Kimberly loves being able to use her law degree in this field, and shares great advice for others looking to get into compliance, whether you’re just graduating law school or leaving the law.

 Join JD Careers Out There for access to this and more full-length career path interviews, transcripts and short professional development videos.